 In order to transfer into architectural and construction engineering as a 3rd-year student, the following additional courses (or equivalents) generally must have been completed elsewhere:

 - Civil Engineering Materials (steel, aggregates, concrete, asphalt)

 - Mechanics of Materials (mechanics of deformable bodies)

 Work Experience Requirement

-All ARCE students are required to complete a minimum of 800 contact hours of practical work experience in an approved construction-related activity.
+All ARCE students are required to complete a minimum of 800 contact hours of practical work experience in an approved construction- or engineering-related activity.
 This stipulation provides the graduate with valuable industry experience and insights.

-Basic courses in engineering science prepare students for the required passage of the Fundamentals of Engineering (FE) examination, the first step toward licensure as a Professional Engineer (PE).
-Construction management courses prepare students for the required passage of the Associate Constructor (AC) examination (Constructor Qualifying Examination–Level 1), the first step toward becoming a Certified Professional Constructor (CPC).
+Basic courses in engineering science prepare students for the required passage of the Fundamentals of Engineering (FE) examination, the first step toward licensure as an Engineer Intern (EI) or Professional Engineer (PE).
+Construction engineering and management courses prepare students for the required passage of the Associate Constructor (AC) examination, the first step toward becoming an Associate Constructor (AC) or Certified Professional Constructor (CPC).

 Students seeking a Bachelor of Science in Architectural and Construction Engineering degree must pass each CNMG course with a grade of C or greater, must achieve at least a 2.00 grade point average (GPA) in the major (all required MATH, STAT, CHEM, ERSC, PHYS, CNMG, and SYEN courses), and also must pass both the Fundamentals of Engineering (FE) and the Associate Constructor (AC) examinations.
 A cumulative grade point average of 2.00 or above is required for all work completed at UA Little Rock.